 1) Borrowers with “high indebtedness”

 Lending Club’s most recent quarter release provided some clues to what was specifically eliminated from the population.
-In the borrower population, “high indebtedness” probably refers to the the borrowers that have a high debt-to-income ratio.
+In the borrower population, “high indebtedness” probably refers to the borrowers that have a high debt-to-income ratio.
 The chart below is an example of a sub-population that appears to have much fewer high DTI borrowers starting April, highlighted with the green box:

 Debt to income ratio – Lending Club “D” 36m loan population